-Trail names are a tradition on long distance hiking trails.
-They give you a chance to adopt your own persona that is removed from your everyday identity in your non-hiking world.
+Trail names are a tradition of long-distance hiking.
+They give you a chance to adopt a persona that is removed from your non-hiking world's everyday identity.

 Part of this tradition is to have your trail name given to you by others, but this is not a hard rule that all must follow.